When I was both an amateur and professional boxer, I thought a lot about how to overcome fear.

 Fighters combat fear through preparation.

 A training camp for a fight is less about developing skill and getting in shape and more about building the confidence and constitution to handle battle.
 By the time a fight camp starts, the fighter already knows how to fight.
-At the very least, he won’t get much better at it within a 6 to 8 week period (the typical length of time between signing a fight contract and the date of the fight) prior to a bout.
+At the very least, he won’t get much better at it within a 6 to 8 week period (the typical time between signing a fight contract and the date of the fight) before a bout.

-The drilling, sparring, and training that takes place during a camp makes a fighter the best version of himself he can possibly be.
-It gives him the opportunity to develop the confidence needed to face an opponent trained to hurt him as well.
+The drilling, sparring, and training that takes place during a camp makes a fighter the best version of himself he can be.
+It allows him to develop the confidence needed to face an opponent trained to hurt him.

 How can I train my mind to overcome fear?

 Fear is nothing more than a sign that you have something important to deal with.
-For the purpose of this argument, I place anxiety problems and panic attacks in this category as well.
+For this argument, I also place anxiety problems and panic attacks in this category.
 The people who have success managing their fear and anxiety are essentially doing what fighters have been forced to figure out by virtue of their profession:

 Failing to prepare is preparing to fail.
 You become aware of that possibility and it terrifies you.